When is Black Mirror season 6 released on Netflix?

 If the present does get renewed once more, there’s prone to be a little bit of a wait till season 6 is launched.

-The sophisticated manufacturing means of Bandersnatch delayed the discharge of the fifth season (and introduced the episode order down to a few from six within the earlier two seasons) by round six months: so don’t be stunned if we’ve to attend till the again half of 2020 for extra Black Mirror.
+The sophisticated manufacturing strategy of Bandersnatch delayed the discharge of the fifth season (and introduced the episode order down to 3 from six within the earlier two seasons) by round six months: so don’t be stunned if we’ve got to attend till the again half of 2020 for extra Black Mirror.

 What number of episodes will there be in Black Mirror season 6?